Aviation Safety Policy? More than Just Empty Words...

-Safety managers are commonly the invisible authors to many safety policies show-cased at airlines and airports world-wide.
-After all, they are the subject matter experts and the accountable executive is busy doing "accountable executive stuff."
+Safety managers are commonly the invisible authors to many safety policies showcased at aviation service providers worldwide.
+After all, safety managers are the "supposed" subject-matter experts and the accountable executive is busy doing "accountable executive stuff."

-When you are assigned to manage an airline or airport's safety management system (SMS), one of the first tasks is to either create or review the aviation safety policy.
+When you are assigned to manage an aviation safety management system (SMS), one of the first tasks is to either create or review the aviation safety policy.

 This article hopes to answer these questions and also offer a free template for you to either:

-- Start your airline or airport's safety policy; or
+- Start your aviation SMS safety policy; or

 - Review your safety policy against one of the free policy templates.

 There are so many elements that safety managers must consider when drafting a safety policy for management approval.
 Let's be honest.
-How many accountable executives are writing their own safety polices?
-This is implicitly passed to the safety manager who then provides the content for the executive's signature.
+How many accountable executives are writing their own safety policies?
+This is implicitly passed to the safety manager who then provides the content for accountable executives' signatures.

-When drafting your safety policy, write it so a an eight grader can read it.
-Unfortunately, most adults have an eight grade reading level.
-Best practices to follow include:
+When drafting the aviation SMS safety policy, write it, so an eighth grader can read it and understand what you want them to take away.
+Unfortunately, most adults have an eighth-grade reading level.
+Best practices following include:

 - Using short sentences;